radius-project/design-notes/architecture/2024-10-deploymenttemplate-controller.md

         4. Continue processing.
     3. If the operation failed, then update the `status.phrase` and `status.message` as `Failed` with the reason for the failure and continue processing.
 2. If the `DeploymentTemplate` is being deleted, then process deletion:
-    1. Check the cluster for and `DeploymentResource` resources that have this `DeploymentTemplate` as their owner.
-If any exist, queue another reconcile operation and continue processing.
+    1. Remove the `radapp.io/deployment-template-finalizer` finalizer from the `DeploymentTemplate`.
-    2. If there are no `DeploymentResource` resources found, then remove the finalizer from the `DeploymentTemplate` and continue processing.
-This will allow the `DeploymentTemplate` to complete its deletion.
+    1. Since the `DeploymentResources` are owned by the `DeploymentTemplate`, the `DeploymentResource` resources will be deleted first.
+Once they are deleted, the `DeploymentTemplate` resource will be deleted.
 4. If the `DeploymentTemplate` is not being deleted then process this as a create or update:
     1. Add the `radapp.io/deployment-template-finalizer` finalizer onto the `DeploymentTemplate` resource.
     2. Queue a PUT operation against the Radius API to deploy the ARM JSON in the `spec.template` field with the parameters in the `spec.parameters` field.